Amiir25/Frontend/README.md

 # Simple Task Manager

-This is a simple responsive task manager web app which was built for online screening exam for internship position at **Kuraz Technologies**.
+This is a simple responsive task manager web app which was built for online screening exam for internship position at **[Kuraz Tech](https://www.kuraztech.com/)**.

 ## Features